-tionnaire showed that the subjects had had 1-15 years of formal English instruction in their home countries and had spent 0-26.5 years in Englishspeaking countries.
-All reported still using Spanish, as well as using English with NSs.
-We labeled seven subjects as beginners-namely, those who had spent less than 2 months in English-speaking countries and reported no higher education in English.
-Most of the beginners did not seem to know the difference between the pronunciations of ship and sheep (although they must have learned the orthographies during formal instruction), and they probably created on the fly a strategy on the basis of the only division that their L1 perception allows-namely, the division between Spanish /e/ and /i/.
-Thus, five of the seven beginners exhibit a horizontal boundary; it is revealing that subject MW testifies of her lexical confusion by consistently assigning the higher part of the stimulus continuum to the ship picture, the lower half to sheep.
-Subject DMC had the same reversal in an identification test on the diagonal of Figure 1 (which preceded the experiment reported here; see Escudero, 2001, 2002), though the test on the whole square (see Figure 4) had him guessing correctly.
-Subjects AL, JAD, and MT made the correct guess throughout.
-Subjects AF and JG showed duration reliance and cue integration, respectively; it is possible that only these two had the correct lexical contrast.
+The same experiment was performed with the group of Spanish learners of English.
+The results are in Figure 4 and Table 2.
+A language background questionnaire showed that the subjects had had 1 to 15 years of formal English instruction in their home countries and had spent 0 to 26.5 years in English-speaking countries.
+All reported still using Spanish, as well as using English with native speakers.
+We labelled seven subjects as 'beginners', namely those that had spent less than two months in English-speaking countries and reported no higher education in English.
+Most of the beginners did not seem to know the difference between the pronunciations of ship and sheep (though they must have learned the orthographies during formal instruction), and they probably created on the fly a strategy based on the only division that their L1 perception allows, namely that between Spanish /e/ and /i/.
+Thus, 5 of the 7 beginners exhibit a horizontal boundary; it is telling that subject mw perversely assigns the higher part of the stimulus continuum to the ship picture, the lower half to sheep.
+Subject dmc had the same reversal in an identification test on the diagonal of Figure 1 (which preceded the experiment reported on here), though the test on the whole square (Figure 4) had him guessing correct.
+Subjects al, jad, and mt made the correct guess throughout.
+Subjects af and jg showed duration reliance and cue integration, respectively; it is possible that only these two had the correct lexical contrast.

-Most of the 23 more advanced subjects used either spectral information only or duration information only.
+Most of the 23 more advanced subjects use either spectral information only or duration information only.
 The division falls primarily along the lines of their target dialect: Table 2 shows that students of English philology and others with a higher education in English tend to go in the duration group, probably because the variety usually taught in this setting in Spain is a Southern English standard.
-Of the remaining listeners, those who had spent more time in Scotland (or in Zimbabwe, which has a low /1/ in ship as well; Wells 1982b) than in other English-speaking countries tended to be spectral listeners, whereas those who had spent more time in England (or in Dublin, which has a high /I as well: Wells 1982a) tended to be duration listeners.
-Only subjects IR and JR exhibited a completely diverging strategy (perhaps orthographic, thinking that $\langle ee \rangle$ must be a long mid vowel and $\langle i \rangle$ a short high vowel, although the response categories were shown as pictures of a sheep and a ship).
-To check whether the differences in L2 categorization are in the same direction as the differences manifested in the two L2 production environments (the L1 environments in Table 1), we performed a one-tailed Kolmogorov-Smirnov test on the six reliance classes for the 14 Southern English-oriented learners (those with an educational bias or having spent more time in Southern England than in Scotland; i.e., MAO through MCSC, except MVL) versus the 6 Scottish-oriented learners (BA, MVL, LG, ADCG, CC, and MF).
-The result of p = .024 establishes the correlation of L2 perception with the target dialect.
+Of the remaining listeners, those who had spent more time in Scotland (or in Zimbabwe, which has a low /1/ in ship as well; Wells 1982b) than in other English-speaking countries tended to be spectral listeners, while those who had spent more time in England (or in Dublin, which has a high /1/ as well; Wells 1982a) tended to be duration listeners.
+Only subjects ir and jr exhibited a completely diverging strategy (perhaps orthographic, thinking that <ee> must be a long mid vowel, and a short high vowel, although the response categories were shown as pictures of a sheep and a ship).
+To check whether the differences in L2 categorization are in the same direction as the differences manifested in the two L2 production environments (the L1 environments in Table 1), we performed a one-tailed Kolmogorov-Smirnov test on the six reliance classes for the fourteen Southern-oriented learners (those with an educational bias or having spent more time in Southern England than in Scotland, i.e. mao through mcsc, except mvl) versus the six Scottish-oriented learners (ba, mvl, lg, adcg, cc, mf).
+The result of p = 0.024 establishes the correlation of L2 perception with the target dialect.